fartzy/make-requests-fast/README.md

 ## Install Poetry
 This project uses Poetry version 1.1.0rc1.
 The latest at this time is 1.1.3 so just use that.
    > pip install --user poetry
+   >
    > poetry self update 1.1.3

+Also, make sure that you update your shell startup file is updated.
+I am using zsh, and oh-my-zsh, so these are the commands to update my `~/.zshrc`.
+   > poetry completions zsh > ~/.zfunc/_poetry
+   >
+   > mkdir $ZSH_CUSTOM/plugins/poetry
+   >
+   > poetry completions zsh > $ZSH_CUSTOM/plugins/poetry/_poetry

+Check out the poetry doc for other shell helpers.
+[Poetry shell helpers](https://python-poetry.org/docs/#enable-tab-completion-for-bash-fish-or-zsh).
+Of course you should restart your shell or source the startup file after the modifications.

 Poetry is a tool that makes dependency managmeent cleaner and packaging easier.
 [Poetry documentation](https://python-poetry.org/docs/)